 Maple syrup is concentrated maple water

 The collected sap is boiled down to remove water and concentrate the sugars and flavours.
 To make pure maple syrup, you need 150 litres of maple sap (40 gallons) to make 3.8 litres (1 gallon) of maple syrup.
 I have visited a few maple farms and sugar shacks over the years and seen the process, but I've never attempted it myself at home.
 I honestly don't have access to a small forest of maple trees and I'm pretty sure tapping municipal trees in the park is a no-no. That being said, if you happen to be blessed with a backyard of maple trees and live in the New England area, Quebec, or Ontario, you can read all about making maple syrup in your backyard on Simple Bites!

 Grades and classes of maple syrup

 The flavour of maple syrup (the concentrated sap) reflects its origins, with woodsy, earthy notes.
 Only Grade A maple syrup is sold in stores in Quebec and it is made from pure maple sap with no other colours or flavours added.
 It's the real deal!
-You can buy four different classes of Grade A maple syrup in stores, each representing a different concentration of syrup, from the lighter syrups which have a milder flavour and a more clear, light colour, to very dark syrups which are very concentrated with a strong maple flavour:
+You can buy four different classes of Grade A maple syrup in stores, each representing a different concentration of syrup, from the lighter syrups which have a milder flavour and a more transparent, light colour, to very dark syrups which are very concentrated with strong maple flavour: